FAQs

 It can vary depending on your individual health condition and how well your own body responds to salt therapies.
 Some may find it beneficial to visit more often during times when problems such as allergy symptoms tend to be more severe (i.e., changing seasons), or during periods of increased physical or emotional stress.
 If you're booking sessions related to a chronic, specifically diagnosed health issue, we also recommend that you ask your doctor for input regarding the frequency of salt cave visits.
 Some guidelines can be found on our TREATMENTS page.

-How was the cave constructed?
+How was the SALT cave constructed?

 Can I buy salt at the Salt Cave?